stressguidelines/stress-guides/README.md

-## Welcome to the STRESS pages - these are under development and will be finalised mid-Decemeber 2018
+# Welcome to the STRESS pages - these are under development and will be finalised mid-Decemeber 2018

+## Latest version of the STRESS Guidelines

+Current version 1_1 of all guidelines

+STRESS for Discrete Event Simulation

+STRESS for Agent-based Simulation

+STRESS for Systems Dynamics

+Please feel free to suggest modifications or even new STRESS Guidelines (e.g. for hybrid simulation).
+Contact details.

+## Revision history

+Guidelines v1_1

+Added section 6 to enable specification of how to access code, data, etc.

 ## Welcome to GitHub Pages